JaiMane2010/wtassignment/README.md

 Steps to install a extension
-1. click to three dot. and than clicks to more tools.
+1. click to three dot(Customize and control google control). and than clicks to more tools.
 2. click to extensions.
 3. click to developer mode.
 4. click to load unpacked and than click the folder as the name given (Tic tac toe).